-Christian pastor, his wife, arrested for allegedly converting Ghaziabad residents
+Christian pastor, wife, arrested in Ghaziabad after mob makes conversion allegations

-Santosh John and Jiji were let go after questioning but were arrested after a mob protested against them in front of a police station, an activist said.
+An activist claimed that the mob ‘created a scene and raised allegations of conversion’ when the pastor and his wife were holding a service.

 A pastor and his wife were arrested in Ghaziabad on Sunday for allegedly converting residents to Christianity through persuasion and allurement.